 Electric RC Cars

-• Are quieter and easier to use than rc nitro cars, but don’t quite have the power or speed to match.
+• Use battery packs and electric motors for powering the vehicle. • Are quieter and easier to use than rc nitro cars, but don’t quite have the power or speed to match.

 • Off road electric rc cars can achieve speeds of 15 to 30 mph, while on road versions will reach speeds between 20 to 40 mph.